dmagliola/faster_ci/README.md

 Make sure to do the deletion in the same Docker step using `&&`, or the deletion will happen in a separate layer, and the files you are deleting will *still* be there where you found them.

+## Detecting and Reporting Flaky Tests

+Find sample scripts ready to be adapted to your needs, and documentation on how they work and how to use them in the [flaky_detector directory](flaky_detector)